Skip to main content

 export type DeviceVendor = 'mirabox' | 'elgato' | 'acme'; // add your brand

-vendor is informational/diagnostic today — all behavior that used to switch on vendor (CORA product ID, advertised geometry, physical-identity forwarding) now lives explicitly in model.cora.
-No other code changes are required for a new vendor.
+vendor is diagnostic only — behavior that once switched on it (CORA product ID, geometry, identity forwarding) now lives in model.cora.
+No other changes needed.

 Step 2b — register the protocol (if new)